cacheflowe/haxademic/guides/windows-wsl-notes.md

 * `sudo apt install dos2unix`

+And convert your script by calling:

+* `dos2unix scriptFile.sh`

+## Make sure Git works

+Related to the bash script carriage return issue noted above, Git has a similar problem by default, which manifests as every file in `git status` being marked as "modified", when this really isn't the case.
+Info from this [WSL GitHub issue](https://github.com/Microsoft/WSL/issues/184#issuecomment-209913528) reveals the solution via your Git configuration:

+* `git config --global core.autocrlf true`

 ## Customizing the WSL shell

 There are a bunch of options to customize your bash shell, as with any Linux distribution.
 Here are a couple that I found: